babochenko/talkabout/README.md

 _(inspired by [https://github.com/awwaiid/gremllm](https://github.com/awwaiid/gremllm))_

 Ask anything about any Python object using natural language and get Python code executed automatically.
-Passes the object's `repr()` and your query to Claude API.
-For now, Claude responds to the system query with single-line code statements only
+Passes the object's `repr()` and your query to Claude API

 ## Installation